 Description of Project

-The Town of Gibsons is conducting the Coastal Resilience Project in partnership with the Municipal Natural Assets Initiative (MNAI).
+The Town of Gibsons conducted the Coastal Resilience Project in partnership with the Municipal Natural Assets Initiative (MNAI).
 See the MNAI’s related webpage Managing Natural Assets to Coastal Resilience here.

-The two primary objectives of this pilot project are:
+The two primary objectives of this pilot project were:

 - To provide a quantitative assessment of the benefits coastal natural assets can offer for flood and erosion protection from coastal storms in Gibsons;

 - To support the development of a modelling tool, called the Coastal Protection Benefits Toolbox (CPBT), for independent use by coastal communities, including Gibsons, that wish to compare alternative natural asset management solutions.

 As part of this study, we identified and inventoried coastal natural assets, and examined how these natural assets such as shoreline vegetation, subtidal eelgrass, and beach topography can provide flood and erosion protection under different management scenarios and climate change considerations (e.g., sea level rise).